On Rate Regulation in Modern Electricity Sectors (PhD ’17)

-Felipe is a Ph.D.
+Felipe was a Ph.D.
 Candidate with ERG.
 His research seeks to improve the understanding and organization of energy systems, leveraging methods, and concepts developed in fields including operations research, microeconomics, and industrial organization.
 Felipe’s work puts a particular emphasis on the development and application of data driven techniques to improve the analysis and design of regulatory frameworks governing the activity in and around energy systems.

 Felipe has more than four years of professional experience working as a consultant and R&D engineer in the Chilean mining sector.
 He holds an M.Sc. in Industrial Engineering and Operations Research from UC Berkeley, a Master’s in Operations Management and a B.Sc. in Industrial Engineering from Universidad de Chile.